kevin-labtani/Docker-Kubernetes/README.md

 #### Example

-We'll be working with `5-data-volumes` for this part, first we'll dockerize it by writing a `Dockerfile` and building an image `docker build -t feedback-node-app .` and start the container `docker run -p 3000:80 -d --name feedback-app --rm feedback-node-app`
+We'll be working with `5-data-volumes` for this module, first we'll dockerize it by writing a `Dockerfile` and building an image `docker build -t feedback-node-app .` and start the container `docker run -p 3000:80 -d --name feedback-app --rm feedback-node-app`

 The app will work, if we write a feedback message title "awesome", we'll then be able to see it at http://localhost:3000/feedback/awesome.txt; the new file `awesome.txt` isn't saved locally though